alphalumen-hackathon/carbon-api/README.md

 - Status Code 404 (Not Found) - User not found.
 - Status Code 500 (Internal Server Error) - An error occurred during feed retrieval.

+### `GET /global_feed`

+#### Description
+This route retrieves a global feed of credit logs, displaying recent credit transactions.
+Unlike the `/feed` route, user authentication is not required to access this route.
+It provides a snapshot of recent credit activity within the system.

+#### Request
+- Method: GET
+- Authentication: None required.

+#### Response
+- Status Code 200 (OK) - Successful retrieval of the global feed.
+- Status Code 500 (Internal Server Error) - An error occurred during feed retrieval.

 ### `GET /follow/:username`

 #### Description